-Even in these early days, Dickey understood Vietnam as a pivotal battleground in the Cold War.
-But, more importantly, she saw it was a moment of monumental consequence for the men and women of Southeast Asia fighting for their independence.
+Even in those early days, Dickey understood Vietnam as a pivotal battleground in the Cold War.
+But, more importantly, she saw it was a moment of monumental consequence for the men and women of Southeast Asia who were fighting for their sovereignty.
 More than most, Dickey knew the consequences of defeat at the hands of a brutal communist regime.

 Nor was she blind to her own country’s complicity and even participation in undermining the cause of liberty.
 She became one of the first and one of the few to speak out against the rampant anti-Asian racism that ran through US policies from the first days of the Vietnam War.
 She did so publicly in her writing, privately in confidential memos to top military leaders, and directly to commanding officers in the field.

-When he later asked her why she had reacted so vehemently, Dickey told him that she too had her human rights violated as a prisoner of war and that America would invariably lose if it continued down this dark road.
-Her insight could not have been more tragic or more prescient.
+When he later asked her why she had reacted so vehemently, Dickey told him that she, too, had her rights violated as a prisoner of war and that America would lose if it continued down this dark road.
+Her insight could not have been more prescient or tragic.

 Yet, while she was alive, and after she died (the first American female journalist to be killed in combat), Dickey’s fellow journalists dismissed her uncomfortable relevance.
 They accused her of being obsessed with military life, of being overly consumed by her career, and of being incapable of objectivity.
 For decades, their arrows stuck, relegating her to obscurity.
-But it was precisely the criticisms leveled against her that made her such an extraordinary reporter then, and such a relevant voice now.
+But it was precisely those attributes that made her such an extraordinary reporter, and such a relevant voice now.

 Dickey was obsessed with military strategy, tactics, deployments, morale, and esprit de corps.
 Having spent so many years reporting on the Cold War’s low-intensity conflicts, her real specialty lay in guerrilla-warfare tactics, about which she wrote for some of the world’s premier journals, magazines, and newspapers.
-Because she was an expert in her field, the leadership of numerous branches of the military, as well as the Joint Chiefs of Staff, often consulted her on their upcoming campaigns and long-term policies.
+Because she was an expert in her field, military leaders, including the Joint Chiefs of Staff, often consulted her on their upcoming campaigns and long-term policies.

-When his drinking habit extended to alcoholism and drug addiction, he became verbally and emotionally abusive.
-At thirty-four, Dickey took legal steps to extricate herself from this increasingly toxic and dangerous relationship.
+When his drinking developed into alcoholism and he got addicted to other drugs, he became verbally and emotionally abusive.
+At 34, Dickey took legal steps to extricate herself from an increasingly toxic and dangerous relationship.
 She never had a serious romantic partner again.
 However lonely she was, her career flourished in these years of solitude.
 Besides, she took a lover when she wanted.

-As the Cold War progressed, Dickey leaned further and further into her unique brand of journalism.
-Meanwhile, her editors pushed back with increasing frequency, asking her to remove herself from the story or describe those she reported on in easy-to-grasp stereotypes, rather than as the complex individuals she encountered.
+As the Cold War intensified, Dickey leaned further and further into her unique brand of journalism.
+Meanwhile, her editors pushed back with increasing frequency, asking her to remove herself from the story and to describe those she reported on in easy-to-grasp stereotypes, rather than as the complex individuals she encountered.
 She fought back every time, never straying from her journalistic ethics, never abandoning what she knew to be her job as a correspondent—to report the truth as she saw it, firsthand.

 The voices from the next room tapered off.
 Boots thundered down the hallway.
 She hurriedly finished her letter to Hobart Lewis at the Reader’s Digest: “I report my exciting discovery of new allies in the fight, not just with low tones of confidence, but with the shriller voice of Cassandra, and just a little desperation, lest the gulfs of geography, skin color, and politics that divide my READERS DIGEST-reader friends from my jumping friends will be too wide for my story-telling to span.”

-It was time to go.
-She grabbed her parachute.
+When it was time to go, she grabbed her parachute.
 A propeller plane whirred to life at the end of the tarmac.
 The unit’s corporal took her hand and hoisted her in.
 They took off as the sun slipped beneath the horizon.
 Below spread Vietnam’s lush jungle canopy, and ahead, a clearing.
 The bright lights in the fuselage dimmed to orange, allowing their eyes to adjust to the night.
-The corporal opened the door; the jump light turned from red to green, and the first in their unit disappeared into the dark.
+The corporal opened the door; the jump light turned from red to green, and the first men in their unit disappeared into the dark.
 Dickey checked the straps on her parachute and took a deep breath.

 Odds were that one among their number would be wounded or killed.
 But she could not turn back now, not when she had come so far and when there was still so far yet to go.
 Besides, she knew no other way of life, no other purpose than reporting on the truth, no matter how deeply buried, no matter how difficult to accept.
 The corporal motioned for her to stand.
 Dickey took her place at the door, looked into the unknown, and felt herself enveloped by the slipstream of history once more.